brackets-io/Brackets-Juice/README.md

 # Brackets-Juice
 A dark UI THEME for Brackets focused on readability, based on Dark Soda, Stripper and Monokai color schemes.
 Useses modified version of [Monokai Dark Soda](https://github.com/rainje/Monokai-Dark-Soda) for syntax highlighting, with the bright green muted a bit more.
 For this to be seen properly you must install https://github.com/notasz/brackets-uitheming

+Extension is available in the Brackets extension registry.

 Screenshot
 ===============
 ![Brackets-Stripper](http://i57.tinypic.com/6o2441.png)